Striped polecat: Etymology

 This species has many vernacular names, one of the most common being "striped polecat".
-The origin of the English word polecat is unknown, but as of 2025 it was thought to come from combining the English word cat with the Middle French word poul or pol (meaning "cock").
+The origin of the English word polecat is unknown, but as of 2025 it was thought to come from a combination of the English word cat with the Middle French word poul or pol (meaning "cock").
 This word was originally used for the European polecat, referencing its predation on poultry.
 Another commonly used name is zorilla, sometimes spelled as zorille, which comes from the Spanish word zorrillo (meaning "skunk"), itself a diminutive form of the Spanish zorro (meaning "fox").
 The names "African skunk", "African muishond" and "striped muishond" have been used, though the former is inaccurate since this animal belongs in a separate family from true skunks.
 Muishond is an Afrikaans word derived from the Middle Dutch term muushont, meaning "mouse hound", and is used for various mongoose species.